Harris Against the World

-Harris Against the World, also known as 90 Bristol Court: Harris Against the World, is an American situation comedy that stars Jack Klugman in the title role of Alan Harris as the superintendent of a large Hollywood movie studio who is frustrated with most things in his life.
+Harris Against the World, also known as 90 Bristol Court: Harris Against the World, is an American sitcom that stars Jack Klugman in the title role of Alan Harris as the superintendent of a large Hollywood movie studio who is frustrated with most things in his life.
 It aired from 1964 to 1965.

 Synopsis

 Alan Harris and his family — wife Kate and children Dee Dee and Billy — live at 90 Bristol Court, a fashionable apartment complex in Los Angeles, California.
 Harris is the plant superintendent at a large Hollywood movie studio.
 Kate is a spendthrift who always finds Harris second jobs to work part-time to pay the bills — taking up what little spare time he has — and his two children are very active and hard for him to keep up with.
 Harris is frustrated and overwhelmed by the many challenges he faces in his life, both at work and at home — with money, his family, his bosses, taxes, and people in general — and is prone to complaining about them, although underneath it all he is a good and soft-hearted person.
 Helen and Norm Miller are Harris's good friends, and Cliff Murdock is the superintendent and handyman at 90 Bristol Court who frequently greets residents and visitors as they come and go at the apartment complex.